About Chkobba — History & Culture

 Today, Chkobba is considered Tunisia's national card game.
 It's played in traditional cafés (qahwa) across Tunis, Sousse, Sfax, and every corner of the country.
 The game has also spread to Tunisian diaspora communities in France, Canada, Germany, and beyond.

-🇹🇳 Cultural Significance
+🇹🇳 Cultural Significance of Chkobba

 In Tunisian culture, Chkobba is far more than a card game — it's a social ritual.
 Families play after meals during Ramadan, friends gather for marathon sessions at cafés, and neighborhoods organize informal tournaments.
 The game is a bridge between generations, with grandparents teaching grandchildren the art of counting cards and strategic play.

-The expressions used during gameplay are deeply rooted in Tunisian Arabic (Tounsi): "Chkobba!" when sweeping, "7ayyā!" to encourage, "Barmīla!" for the bonus, and "Beji!" as a battle cry.
+The expressions used during gameplay are deeply rooted in Tunisian Arabic (Tounsi): "CHKOBBAAA!" when sweeping the table, "Sab3a l-7ayya!" when capturing the precious 7♦, "Barmīla!" for the seven bonus, "Wesh hadi?!" when your opponent plays something unexpected, "Yaser ya 3ammi!" to hype yourself up, "Rak tel3ab bel 7adh ken!" to trash-talk, and "Khallini narba7 marra!" when luck isn't on your side.
 These phrases are as iconic to Tunisian identity as the game itself.

 🇮🇹 Chkobba vs Scopa — Key Differences